Ludlow Castle

-With the Restoration of 1660, the council was reestablished and the castle repaired, but Ludlow never recovered from the civil war years and when the council was finally abolished in 1689 it fell into neglect.
+With the Restoration of 1660, the council was re-established and the castle repaired, but Ludlow never recovered from the civil war years and when the council was abolished in 1689 it fell into neglect.
 Henry, 1st Earl of Powis, leased the property from the Crown in 1772, extensively landscaping the ruins, while his brother-in-law, Edward, 1st Earl of Powis (by the third creation of the Earldom of Powis), bought the castle outright in 1811.
 A mansion was constructed in the outer bailey but the remainder of the castle was left largely untouched, attracting an increasing number of visitors and becoming a popular location for artists.
-After 1900, Ludlow Castle was cleared of vegetation and over the course of the century it was extensively repaired by the Powis Estate and government bodies.
+After 1900, Ludlow Castle was cleared of vegetation and over the century it was extensively repaired by the Powis Estate and government bodies.
 In the 21st century it is still owned by the Earl of Powis and operated as a tourist attraction.

-The architecture of Ludlow reflects its long history, retaining a blend of several styles of building.
+The architecture of Ludlow reflects its long history, with several styles of building.
 The castle is approximately 500 by 435 ft in size, covering almost 5 acre.
-The outer bailey includes the Castle House building, now used by the Powis Estate as offices and accommodation, while the inner bailey, separated by a trench cut out of the stone, houses the Great Tower, Solar block, Great Hall and Great Chamber block, along with later 16th-century additions, as well as a rare, circular chapel, modelled on the shrine in the Church of the Holy Sepulchre in Jerusalem.
+The outer bailey includes the Castle House building, now used by the Powis Estate as offices and accommodation, while the inner bailey, separated by a trench cut out of the stone, houses the Great Tower, Solar block, Great Hall and Great Chamber block, along with 16th-century additions and a rare, circular chapel, modelled on the shrine in the Church of the Holy Sepulchre in Jerusalem.